-Having a newborn pup in your house as a family member is a unique experience.
-Since their birth, pups need special care and cleanliness, and, as they start to grow, they need to be trained in specific habits for proper hygiene and health.
-Among them, house breaking is the initial and most important step.
+Having a puppy in your house as a family member is a unique experience.
+Since their birth, puppies need special care and cleanliness and, as they start to grow, they need to be trained in specific habits for proper hygiene and health.
+Among them, housebreaking is the initial and most important step.

-• Puppy training should start as your puppy gets around 2 months old.
-They have tiny bladders and can’t control for a long time.
+- Puppy training should start when they are approximately 2 months old.
+They have tiny bladders and can’t control them for long periods of time.
 Thus, they should be taken outside every 2-3 hours.

-• There are certain markers that tell you that it’s time for him to go like – sniffing, making circles or staring at the exit.
-Take him out as soon as you notice one of these signals.
+- There are certain markers that tell you that it’s time for your puppy to go like sniffing, making circles or staring at the exit.
+Take your puppy out as soon as you notice one of these signals.

-• Handle your pup with love and care as you would treat a human baby.
+- Handle your puppy with love and care as you would treat a human baby.
 Don’t shout or punish him and never leave him alone outside.
 Special care should be taken in winters when their chance of catching a cold is high.

-• In the initial phases of house-breaking training, use a crate.
-Put some newspapers in it so that you don’t have to worry for cleaning up your pup’s feces.
+- In the initial phases of house training, use a crate.
+Put some newspapers in it so that you don’t have to worry about cleaning up your pup’s feces.

-• Use the same door/exit while taking the puppy outside and fix a particular spot for him to complete his nature’s call.
-This will help him to get accustomed to the routine.
-Also, each family member should use the same tactics to train otherwise the tiny puppy will get confused.
+- Use the same door/exit while taking the puppy outside and fix a particular spot for him to complete his nature’s call.
+This will help him get accustomed to the routine.
+Also, each family member should use the same tactics to train otherwise the puppy will get confused.

-• The apt time to take your puppy outside is when he has just woke up or around half an hour after he eats his meals.
-These are the times when a pup usually needs to relieve.
+- The best time to take your puppy outside is when he has just woken up or around half an hour after he/she eats.
+These are the times when a puppy usually needs to relieve.

 You can contact our team for professional puppy training advice.
 The vet will outline a nutritional and hygiene regime you should follow so that your puppy stays happy and healthy.